jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/PairDistanceDist.rst

 Load data in Igor as seen in the above center and the follow next steps.

 Following GUI is available from SAS menu (under Pair Distance dist.
 Fnct.)
+In the top part are :ref:`standard data selection tools <DataSelection>` .

 .. image:: media/PairDistanceDist5.png
       :align: center